django/deps/draft/0006-channels.rst

 Channels is fully backwards-compatible.
 Until you switch into ASGI mode by deploying an interface server and running workers, Django continues to use the WSGI codepaths.
-This means that performance under WSGI is unchanged by the introduction of Channels.
+This means that performance under WSGI is unchanged by the introduction of channels.

 The underlying architecture *does* change substantially after switching into ASGI mode, but that's an explicit opt-in step, and thus has no backwards-